Hip Arthroscopy Surgeon in Huntington Station, Bethpage, Riverhead, NY

 - Blood clots may form inside the deep veins of the legs, which can travel to the lungs (pulmonary embolism)

-If you would like to have additional information on the treatment of hip injuries or would like to learn more about hip arthroscopy, please contact Dr. Elbayar, serving the communities of Huntington Station, East Meadow, NY.
+If you would like to have additional information on the treatment of hip injuries or would like to learn more about hip arthroscopy, please contact Dr. Elbayar, serving the communities of Huntington Station, Bethpage, Riverhead, NY.